 the last sentence.
 Then quote one sentence I can use to verify

 Compare against the actual file.
-If quotes match, you’re good.
+If the quotes match, you are on the new version.

 How to confirm the fix

-1. List every file in this Project / chat with the upload date if visible.
+1. List every file in this Project, one per line, with the upload date if visible.

-2. From "<new filename>", quote the first sentence and last sentence.
+2. From "<new filename>", quote the first sentence and the last sentence.

-If list shows only the new file, quotes match, and the version-marker sentence is the new one — you are safely on the new version.
-Any mismatch means an old copy is still in the index.
+If the list shows only the new file, the quotes match the file on disk, and the version-marker sentence is the new one, you are safely on the new version.
+Any mismatch means an old copy is still in the index, so repeat Step 5.

 Prevention

-• After every upload, run a “first sentence / last sentence” quote test before trusting any analysis.
+Upload anywayon a same-named file unless you genuinely want both. - After every upload, run the “first sentence / last sentence” quote test before trusting any analysis.

-• For Projects you use daily, keep an upload log in the Project instructions: “current canonical files: report-v3.pdf (2026-05-24)” — the model sees this in every turn and prefers the correct version.
+- For Projects you use daily, keep an upload log in the Project instructions:

 Tags: #ChatGPT #ChatGPT files #Troubleshooting #Debug #file-version